 If a review violates Trustpilot's User Guidelines, the reviewed company can report it from their business account.
+There are 13 reasons for reporting reviews.

 We ask companies to use the reporting function in their business account so that we get all the information we need to handle their request as efficiently as possible.
 Companies can select one or more reasons for reporting a review based on our User Guidelines (US version, UK version).